-Now as much as I love it here in Colorado, raising two small boys while my husband commutes back and forth from New York can be a bit challenging.
+Now as much as I love it here in Colorado, raising two small boys while my husband commutes back and forth from Brooklyn can be a bit challenging.
 Usually I get a teeny-tiny bit blue when we pile into the car and drive him back to the airport at the end of a visit.
 I know that we will see him in a few weeks, but I can't help feeling a little bummed.
 He does too.
 As do the boys.
 I suppose this is how military families feel, but at least my husband isn't going off to battle.
-Okay, he's battling "the system" and fighting for the poor and disenfranchised, but I think we can all agree that it's not exactly the same thing.
+Okay, he's battling "the system" and fighting on behalf of the poor and disenfranchised, but I think we can all agree that it's not exactly the same thing.
 Anyway, I find that taking a nice hike the day after he leaves helps me clear my mind and the boys love it too.

-The article answered a lot of questions I had regarding the beetle problem-- which is responsible for destroying vast swaths of forest pine from the mountain states all the way up into Canada.
+The article answered a lot of questions I had regarding the beetle problem, which is responsible for destroying vast swaths of forest pine from the mountain states all the way up into Canada.
 The piece had a lot of good background information and presented some solutions that may curb the damage.
-I won't flesh out any of the points that were made, as I am not a forester, nor am I an ecologist or evolutionary biologist-- but definitely read it if you want to learn more.
+I won't flesh out any of the points that were made, as I am not a forester, an ecologist or evolutionary biologist-- but definitely read it if you want to learn more.

 Now I can fight off a street pigeon, but a mountain lion?
 I don't think so.
 I picked up some rocks and put them in Otis's hiking bucket...just in case.